elmtree-askmo/cloudcannon-app/content/learn/biology/what-distinguishes-ketose-from-aldose-monosaccharides.md

 url: /learn/biology/questions/what-distinguishes-ketose-from-aldose-monosaccharides
 score: -1.0
 related_article1:
-    id: 167310
+    id: 167295
+    title: >-
-    title: What is the role of oligosaccharides in the attachment to proteins and their unique structures?
+        What is the role of dehydration reactions in the synthesis of biological polymers?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-oligosaccharides-in-the-attachment-to-proteins-and-their-unique-structures
+    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
 related_article2:
-    id: 167302
+    id: 167307
-    title: How do oligosaccharides contribute to cell identity and blood typing?
+    title: >-
+        How do alpha and beta positions in ring structures of monosaccharides affect their properties?
     subject: Biology
-    url: /learn/biology/questions/how-do-oligosaccharides-contribute-to-cell-identity-and-blood-typing
+    url: /learn/biology/questions/how-do-alpha-and-beta-positions-in-ring-structures-of-monosaccharides-affect-their-properties
 related_article3:
-    id: 167295
+    id: 167303
+    title: >-
-    title: What is the role of dehydration reactions in the synthesis of biological polymers?
+        What is the difference between alpha and beta glycosidic linkages in terms of their structure and function?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
+    url: /learn/biology/questions/what-is-the-difference-between-alpha-and-beta-glycosidic-linkages-in-terms-of-their-structure-and-function
 related_article4:
-    id: 167301
+    id: 167309
-    title: What is the role of cellulose in plant cell walls?
+    title: >-
+        How do beta glycosidic linkages contribute to the structural support provided by cellulose and chitin?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-cellulose-in-plant-cell-walls
+    url: /learn/biology/questions/how-do-beta-glycosidic-linkages-contribute-to-the-structural-support-provided-by-cellulose-and-chitin
 related_article5:
     id: 167296
+    title: >-
-    title: How does hydrolysis contribute to the breakdown of polymers?
+        How does hydrolysis contribute to the breakdown of polymers?
     subject: Biology
     url: /learn/biology/questions/how-does-hydrolysis-contribute-to-the-breakdown-of-polymers
 ---